• Skip to main content

 Trips and Tricks

-• Always pound boneless chicken breast with a mallet to ensure evenly thick pieces that get done at the same time.
+• To start, we always pound boneless chicken breast with a mallet to ensure evenly thick pieces that get done at the same time.

-• Use a cast iron skillet or other heavy type that will leave behind drippings.
-A slick non-stick surface won’t work well.
+• We like to use a cast iron skillet or other heavy type that will leave behind drippings.
+A slick non-stick surface won't work well.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.